-See this link the Vivado Design Suite Tcl Command Reference Guide (UG835) for further information on the report\timing\summary command and this link for further information on report\utilization command.
+See Vivado Design Suite Tcl Command Reference Guide (UG835) for further information on the report_timing_summary command and on the report_utilization command.

 You can output reports to files for later review, or you can send the reports directly to the Vivado IDE to review now.
 For more information, see Viewing Implementation Reports.